|Binomial name:||Dianthus caryophyllus|

 Photo by: Bernd Haynold

-Dianthus caryophyllus, clove pink or the Carnation Flower belongs to the variety of Dianthus.
-For 2000 years, people have relentlessly cultivated it widely. for which reason it is not possible to give a precise location, although it is most likely a native of the Mediterranean region.
-Ancient Rome called them the “Jove’s Flower”as a tribute to their Gods, Spain adopted it as their National Flower, and the Koreans use this flower to honor their parents and teachers.
+Dianthus caryophyllus, clove pink, or the Carnation Flower belongs to the variety of Dianthus.
+For 2000 years, people have relentlessly cultivated it widely. for this reason, it is not possible to give a precise location, although it is most likely a native of the Mediterranean region.
+Ancient Rome called them the “Jove’s Flower” as a tribute to their Gods, Spain adopted it as their National Flower, and the Koreans use this flower to honor their parents and teachers.

 This soft-stemmed lasting plant grows to a height of 80 cms.
 Its leaves are lean and grow to a length of about 15 cms.
 They are gray-green fading to blue-green in shades.
 The carnation flower grow one by one or in a cluster of five (arranged in the form of a group of flowers or a bunch).
 They are 3 or 5 cm in diameter, and exude a sweet fragrance.
 The original flower’s normal color is brilliant pinkish-purple, but professionals have grown cultivars of several other colors like red, yellow, white and green.